-- Five natural monuments:- Reef of Barrera de Posidonia, Island of San Andres in Carboneras, Island of Terreros and Isla Negra in Pulpi, Piedra Lobera and Sabina Albar in Chirivel and the geode of Pulpi.
+- Six natural monuments: Reef of Barrera de Posidonia, Island of San Andres in Carboneras, Island of Terreros and Isla Negra in Pulpi, Piedra Lobera, Sabina Albar in Chirivel and the geode of Pulpi.

-- Two other remarkable natural features in the province are the giant olive tree in Agua Amarga, one of the most long-lived in the European continent and the gypsum geode of Pulpi, one of the biggest on the planet.
+- Another remarkable natural features in the province are the giant olive tree in Agua Amarga, one of the most long-lived in the European continent.

 - There are also several centers of recovery, conservation and study of fauna and flora in the province.
 Some of them are: